armannds/Databases/README.md

 Databases
 =========

-Playground for a database course
+Playground for assignments in a database course

-Halló Rannveig!!!